Rules

 Little League Field Dimensions

-Little League field dimensions vary by division.
-The standard Little League Majors field uses 60-foot basepaths and a 46-foot pitching distance.
+Official Little League field dimensions vary by division.
+The standard field for Majors and below uses 60-foot basepaths and a 46-foot pitching distance.
 As players move to Intermediate (50/70), Juniors, and Seniors, the field dimensions increase toward regulation (90-foot basepaths, 60-foot 6-inch pitching distance).

 Field Dimensions by Division